profharris/GOOUUU-Tech-ESP32-S3-CAM-Expansion-Board/README.md

 `4.
 TX0`, and `5.
 RX0`.&nbsp; Copper traces on the Expansion Board, connect the
 “Yellow” pin-1 `TXD` to the “Black” pin-4 `TX0`,&nbsp; and “Yellow” pin-2 `RXD`
 to “Black” pin-5 `RX0`.&nbsp; Also `GPIO1` is _cross_ _connected_ to `GPIO1`,&nbsp;
-`GPIO2` is _cross_ _connected_ to `GPIO2` and so on.&nbsp; Since all the
+`GPIO2` is _cross_ _connected_ to `GPIO2` and so on.&nbsp;

-“ESP32-S3-WROOM-1” SoC designs have the same pins... this allows for a single `40-pin` double-row breakout header along the Left-side of the expansion board.&nbsp;
-The pinout of this breakout header, _mirror-image_ matches the `40-pin` `“Yellow” headers`,&nbsp; and all of the pins are well labled.
+Since all the “ESP32-S3-WROOM-1” SoC designs have the same set of pins... this allows for a single `40-pin` double-row breakout header along the Left-side of the Expansion Board.&nbsp; The pinout of this breakout header, _mirror-image_ matches the `40-pin` `“Yellow” headers`,&nbsp; and all of the pins are well labled.

 # 40-pin “Yellow” & 42-pin “Black” header sockets diagram